-Several employment-related health insurance measures are included in this PC PUF: health insurance held at a CMJ (HELD31X, HELD42X, HELD53X), health insurance offered through a CMJ (OFFER31X, OFFER42X, OFFER53X), health insurance offered to anyone through the CMJ employer (OFREMP31, OFREMP42, OFREMP53), and choice of health plans available through the CMJ (CHOIC31, CHOIC42, CHOIC53).
-This collection of variables reflects the insurance status in the current round.
+Several employment-related health insurance measures are included in this Consolidated PUF: health insurance held at a CMJ (HELD31X, HELD42X, HELD53X), health insurance offered through a CMJ (OFFER31X, OFFER42X, OFFER53X), health insurance offered to any other employees through the CMJ employer (OFREMP31, OFREMP42, OFREMP53), and choice of health plans available through the CMJ (CHOIC31, CHOIC42, CHOIC53).
+This collection of variables reflects the insurance status and the availability of employer-sponsored insurance in the current round.
 They were logically edited for consistency in each round.

 MEPS asks whether the person holds health insurance through the CMJ (HELDX) in the first round in which the person is reported as having that job.
 If the person does not hold health insurance at the job, then a follow-up question is asked as to whether the person was offered insurance but declined coverage (OFFERX).
-If the person neither holds nor was offered health insurance at the job, then an additional question is asked to determine whether any other employees at the CMJ were offered health insurance (OFREMP).
+If the person neither holds nor was offered health insurance at the job, then an additional question is asked to determine whether any other employees at the CMJ were offered health insurance by the job (OFREMP).
 If the person either holds insurance from the job or was offered insurance at the job, then an additional question is asked to determine whether a choice of health plans is available at the job (CHOIC).
-Before Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, when the responses to the questions that correspond to HELDX or OFFERX were Refused (-7) or Don't Know (-8), CHOIC was also coded -7/-8 even though the question that populates CHOIC was not asked.
-As of Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, CHOIC is coded Cannot be Computed (-15) for for these variables if the responses were Refused (-7) or Don't Know (-8) to reflect that a value cannot be calculated for CHOIC as a result of skip patterns.
+Before Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, when the responses to the questions that correspond to HELDX or OFFERX were Refused (-7) or Don't Know (-8), CHOIC was also coded -7/-8, even though the question that populates CHOIC was not asked.
+As of Panel 23 Round 9, Panel 24 Round 7, Panel 26 Round 5, and Panel 27 Round 3, CHOIC is coded Cannot be Computed (-15) for these variables if the responses to HELDX or OFFERX were Refused (-7) or Don't Know (-8) to reflect that a value cannot be calculated for CHOIC as a result of skip patterns.